 Where the design community meets.

-Design Director at Liquid Interactive Joined almost 8 years ago
+Design Director at Liquid Interactive Joined over 8 years ago

 Sam hasn't posted any stories yet.

 That's the joke.
 Everything about the design and tone of the language is a direct reference to standard issue product pages.
 If you hadn't worked it out already the pricing plans at the bottom should've been a giveaway.
 Potato Lite, Potato Pro and Potato Team pricing packages?

 That's exactly it.
 It's like Tinder for designers.
 A quick snapshot to get a surface-level first impression, but the potential to lead to something much more substantial (if that's what you're into).

 Have something more to say?
 Link it to a case study on your site or a Medium article.

 Look at the way a heavily conceptual designer like John Maeda uses the site.
 He has a bunch of experiments posted without context, but sandwiched in between are deeper projects like this, with a link to a video that better shows the full scale of the idea.